 You will need to submit 2 references from musicians of standing via the Upload References buttons on the application form.
 These can also be submitted directly from Referees by email.

 We offer the Award Winners, selected at our annual London auditions, a series of remunerated engagements in Scottish Music Clubs.

-If you are passed to audition, our day of auditions will take place at the Warehouse (near Waterloo Station in London) in September 2020.
-The exact date will be published later in the year.
+If you are passed to audition, our day of auditions will take place at the Warehouse (near Waterloo Station in London) in mid-October 2020.
+The exact date will be published shortly.

 Your audition programme should last no longer than 15 minutes and include at least 2 contrasting works, 1 of which should be of ‘standard’ or ‘classical’ repertoire for your group.
 This means we would hope to hear a string quartet or a piano trio play Haydn, Mozart or Beethoven but a wind quintet may choose Nielsen as it’s ‘standard’ or indeed play some Mozart!